-Langford’s sound is made to be heard live, be it solo or with a full complement of musicians.
-She possesses a distinct natural tone and resonance that is truly breath-taking – and a razor-sharp tongue to boot.
-Her home-grown brazen wit and piercingly insightful lyrics have fused to produce the on-stage energy for which the young artist has become so well known at home and abroad.
+Langford possesses a distinct natural tone and resonance that is truly breath-taking – and a razor-sharp tongue to boot.
+Her home-grown brazen wit and piercingly insightful lyrics have fused to produce the live on-stage energy for which the young artist has become so well known at home and abroad.

 Noted too for a vocal timbre which dances playfully among the nuances of “folk”; Emma Langford’s voice is at once defiant and ethereal; her lyrics insightful, yet loaded with wit and whimsy.
 Comparisons are often drawn in style and sound to artists such as Joni Mitchell, Norah Jones and Janis Ian.

-In 2018 the self-made Limerick songwriter completed a whirlwind 100-date promotional tour across Austria, Denmark, Germany, Switzerland, the UK and Ireland to launch the record, yet as she posits in her own lyrics:
+In 2018 the self-made Limerick songwriter completed a promotional tour across Austria, Denmark, Germany, Switzerland, the UK and Ireland to launch the record, yet as she posits in her own lyrics:

 “Is this all you want?
 Is this all you need?”

 Langford has hit her stride and shows no signs of slowing down, with her album Sowing Acorns receiving huge international praise, and glowing reviews from Irish radio and print media alike.